Dr. Michael Delahoyde

 To God Himself -- interpretation issue up front.

 To Croesus -- Romance of the Rose (6489ff) within the speech of Reason about Fortune and interpreting things allegorically.
-Croesus on the Wheel of Fortune believes dream of gods serving him and takes it literally (misinterprets) because of his pride; his daughter warns him, reading figuratively: he'll be hung in rain and sun.
-The King scolds her for "glossing" -- he'll follow the "letter" of the dream.
+Croesus on the Wheel of Fortune believes a dream of the gods serving him and takes it literally (misinterprets) because of his pride; his daughter warns him, reading figuratively: he'll be hung in rain and sun.
+The King scolds her for "glossing" and insists he'll follow the "letter" of the dream.

 BOOK II